-Linda is a Registered General Nurse and Midwife and is qualified in specialty.
+Linda is a Registered General Nurse and Midwife and is qualified in specialty .
 She holds an MSc in Public Services Management.
 Linda has worked across midwifery, neonates and transitional care for several years, many of which were in Cambridge, before relocating to the Midlands.
 Linda ensures that the baby and family journey are integral to all Network projects and works collaboratively with the parents to achieve that aim.
-As Lead Nurse for the Network, she is constantly striving to ensure consistency across all the constituent units.
-She also endevours to raise the profile of nursing by engaging with nurses at all levels and encouraging Network involvement, education and development opportunities.
+She is passionate about ensuring that every opportunity is taken to improve standards of care and safety.
+As Director and Lead Nurse, she is constantly striving to ensure consistency and collaboration across all the constituent units in order to deliver high quality, equitable services across the Network .
+She endeavours to raise the profile of nursing by engaging with nurses at all levels and encouraging Network involvement, and education and development opportunities.
+Linda is the current chair of the National Networks Lead Nurse group.

 Clinical Lead, North Hub

 Anneli graduated from Charing Cross and Westminster Medical School and undertook paediatric and neonatal training in the East Midlands.
 She was appointed to her current consultant post in 2010 as Nottingham's medical lead for the CenTre Transport Service.
+After a very happy 10 years there, Anneli took up a new consultant neonatologist role, staying within the East Midlands network, and moved to UHDB in September 2020.
 Anneli has been the Clinical Lead for the EMNODN North Hub (formerly Trent Perinatal Network) since September 2013.

 Clinical Lead, South Hub